RaviShankar000/GorillaPresenter/filesystem/presentation.md

 Gorilla Presenter slides are written using Markdown, with some extensions.
 Markdown is a way of specifying text formatting with special keyboard sequences.

-In the examples below, non-standard Markdown will be indicated with a § (section character)

 This is just a brief overview -- there are many excellent Markdown tutorials on the web.

 ## *Paragraphs*